nevertiree/scikit-learn-doc-cn/translate/modules/manifold.rst

 other manifold learning algorithms.
 The optimization is quite difficult and the computation of the gradient is :math:`O[d N log(N)]`, where :math:`d` is the number of output dimensions and :math:`N` is the number of samples.
-The Barnes-Hut method improves on the exact method where t-SNE complexity is :math:`O[d N^2]`, but has several other notable differences:
+The Barnes-Hut method improves on the exact method where t-SNE 复杂度 is :math:`O[d N^2]`, but has several other notable differences:

 * The Barnes-Hut implementation only works when the target dimensionality is 3